KTH/devops-course/contributions/feedback/brogard/README.md

 * It would be nice to maybe reflect on the purpose of multiple Containers, why and when would we use this?
 Isn't one file system enough?

 Maybe you could end the tutorial with the above pointer, that you could reflect on how these techniques may enable ... somehthing?
 If there is relevance to DevOps a.s.o.
 How can we use Jenkins now, unlike before.
-And so on.
 As a reader, that is unfamiliar with these things, I cannot do those deductions on my own.

 ### General advise